-This equation actually computes the upper confidence interval of the variance (σ_u^2) .
+Equation (C.3) actually computes the upper confidence interval of the variance ($\sigma{\rm u}^2$).

 The confidence limit for the standard deviation is the square root of the variance of the confidence limit.
 For this example, the following confidence limit would result: